Easy 5 ingredient peppermint frosting recipe with crushed candy canes!

 - 2 tbsp crushed candy canes

-- In a mixing large bowl, combine the butter and vegetable shortening, beat using an electric mixer until fluffy, 2 minutes.
+- In a mixing large bowl, beat the butter using an electric mixer until fluffy, 2-4 minutes.

 - Add in the peppermint extract and crushed candy canes, beat using electric mixer.

-- Begin to add the powdered sugar, about 1 cup at a time, mixing by hand first, then with the electric mixer.
+- Begin to add the powdered sugar, about 1 cup at a time.
 Continue adding powdered sugar until the frosting tastes good to you.
+Add a tablespoon of milk or heavy cream if the frosting is too thick.

 - Enjoy with chocolate cake or cupcakes, brownies, macaroons, cookies, or as a filling for a cake roll.